-Using his experience as a former offensive lineman, Batiste worked extensively with offensive and defensive lineman during his first year with the Silver and Black, tailoring his training to increase their skill sets in the trenches.
-His work with the men upfront helped produce Pro Bowl alternates in C Rodney Hudson as they each earned Pro Bowl honors, while G Richie Incognito was named a Pro Bowl alternate.
+Using his experience as a former offensive lineman, Batiste has worked extensively with offensive and defensive linemen during his first two years with the Silver and Black, tailoring his training to increase their skill sets in the trenches.
+In 2019, Batiste's training helped T Trent Brown and C Rodney Hudson as they each earned Pro Bowl honors, while G Richie Incognito was named a Pro Bowl alternate.
 The Raiders offensive line also paved the way for Pro Bowl alternate Jacobs, who was the first-ever 1,000-yard rookie rusher in team history.

 Batiste came to the Raiders following his playing career in the Canadian Football League for the Edmonton Eskimos.
 He played in 56 games for Edmonton, helping the team capture the Grey Cup in 2015.